logo dark logo light logo

 Top Tool #6: Cordless Drill/Driver

-A rechargeable, battery powered drill/driver makes fast work of drilling holes and driving screws.
+A rechargeable, battery-powered drill/driver works fast by drilling holes and driving screws.
 Lithium-ion batteries provide more power and hold a charge much longer than NiCd or NiMH batteries.

 Look for a variable, duel-speed cordless drill with a 3/8” keyless chuck in the 12-volt to 18-volt range.
 It should also have an adjustable clutch for driving screws and recharge in an hour or less.